arkhn/sqltofhir-vscode/README.md

 # dbtonfhir-vscode

-VSCode snippet package for writing sql queries with dbtonfhir(r) &nbsp;
+VSCode snippet package for writing FHIR resources with sql.
 &nbsp;
+&nbsp;
 ## dbtonfhir-vscode

-Provides snippets for easily writing the FHIR sql queries with dbtonfhir(r)
+Provides snippets for easily writing FHIR resources with sql queries.
 Each snipet corresponds to a general-purpose FHIR datatype or to a dbtonfhir function.
-&nbsp;
-&nbsp;
-## How to install

-To use the extension, you shall copy it in your `Users/{username}/.vscode/extensions/`, and reload VSCode.
 &nbsp;
 &nbsp;

 ## How to use

 In a sql file, every dbtonfhir command starts with the prefix `fhir`.

 https://user-images.githubusercontent.com/82094638/187693918-b46a7dea-381b-48d8-85b7-39dca83a3f2a.mp4

 &nbsp;
 &nbsp;